 The answers to these questions can be the difference between a scratch and a broken bone, life and death.

 Auto accidents are a nightmare for all involved, and when injuries are the result of a crash, the pain and struggle that follow are a constant reminder of how distracted driving or a negligent driver impacted your life with one poor choice.
 Here are some of the most common injuries sustained in an auto accident:

 A head slamming into the steering wheel, the dashboard, the window glass, the car door – all of these contact injuries can lead to a head injury, be it a mild concussion or a traumatic brain injury.
-Even if there is no physical sign of trauma to your head – bruises, cuts, or open wounds – the collision can jostle your brain around inside of your skull, leading to the TBI.
+Even if there is no physical trauma to the head – bruises, cuts, or open wounds – a whiplash motion can jostle your brain around inside of your skull, leading to a TBI.

 Brain injuries do not automatically present themselves at the scene of a crash.
 It may take a little time for the symptoms to fully appear, at which time an accident victim may have waived their right to medical care on the scene.
 Never reject medical attention after an accident – you may look “just fine,” when you are anything but.